ForEvolve/forevolve.github.io/_drafts/en/2021-06-01-learn-coding-with-dot-net-core-part-10.md

 > **Note:** in the preceding diagrams, the parts that are not executed are grayed out.

 Ok, but what happens when we want to write a different message if the user enters `SHOW ME`?
-That's what we are exploring next using the `else if` statement.

 ### The `else if` statement

 The `else if` statement is a follow-up `if` statement if you wish.
-As we saw in the preceding section, we can have two `if` statements back to back, and they are independent of each other.
+As we saw in the preceding section, we can have two `if` statements back to back, but they are independent of each other.
-However, the `else if` statement allows to add another conditional block after the `if`, but the condition will only be evaluated if the previous block was `false`.
+On the other hand, the `else if` statement allows to add another conditional block after the `if`, but the condition is only be evaluated when the previous condition was evaluated to `false`.
 We can chain as many `else if` statements as we need.
 An `else` statement can optionally go last; after all `else if` blocks.